Clearwater Mountain Parcel W

 This splendid property consists of 2.7 wooded acres just above the Webb Creek Marina on Clearwater Lake.
 It’s about 13 miles outside the little town of Ellington, Missouri in Reynolds County, and sits just off a paved state highway near where that road comes to a dead end at Clearwater Lake.
 That is, the lake, the marina, and a state campground are all at the bottom of the hill and this parcel is at the top.
 It’s all wooded in oak and a few pines and has a very manageable terrain.
 Restrictions require you to build a whole-log or native-stone home here.
 Camping is okay in the meantime.

-- We do not supply water or water systems to any of these properties.
+We do not supply water or water systems to any of these properties.
 Purchasers of these parcels need to arrange to drill their own private water well.
-For information on drilling procedures, you should contact local well-drillers in the area.
-The typical cost of a complete well, casing and pump system is usually around $6,500-$7,500.
+For information on drilling procedures you should contact local well-drillers.
+Current prices charged by local well-drillers run around $8 per foot to drill and $9-13 per foot to install a 6-inch casing.
+Missouri law requires a minimum of 80 feet of casing in all locations and more in some.
+The estimated cost of a complete well, casing and pump system in this area is $7,500.
 Permits are not required to drill water wells for single-family dwellings; however, you are required to hire a state-licensed well-driller.

-- In-ground septic systems must be constructed following County and State standards, and you must obtain permission from the Reynolds County Health Center, to install a septic tank.
+In-ground septic systems must be constructed in accordance with County and State standards, and you must obtain permission from the Texas County Health Department to install a septic tank.
 The average cost of a septic tank and drain field is approximately $3500.
-Composting toilets are available for from under $1,000 to more than $3,000 according to your tastes.
+Composting toilets are available from under $1,000 to more than $3,000 according to your tastes.

 Explanation: Your home business is encouraged, but not if it's large enough to turn the neighborhood into a strip mall or a resort.